Journal Entry for Discount Allowed

-Discounts are very common in today’s business world, they are generally provided in lieu of some consideration which can range from timely payments to trade practices, etc. A discount allowed acts as an expense/loss for the business, whereas when received it acts as an income/gain.
+Discounts are very common in today’s business world, they are generally provided in lieu of some consideration which can range from timely payments to trade practices.
+While posting a journal entry for discount allowed “Discount Allowed Account” is debited.
+Discount allowed acts as an expense of the business.

 Journal Entry For Discount Allowed

 |Discount Allowed A/C||Dr.||Nominal A/C||Dr. All Expenses (Expense)|